The case for urban agriculture

 While there has been some local experimentation with aesthetic foodscapes here, they’ve mostly been temporary or on the fringes of public space.

 “Some more progressive local councils have brought in food officers to facilitate more spaces like community gardens on spare blocks,” Dr Zeunert says.
-“I’m hoping to see more designed, visible and ongoing food landscapes such as a mixed orchard in a major public park, or a vegetable parterre [ornamental garden bed] in an urban square.
+“I’m hoping to see more designed, visible and ongoing food landscapes.
+It could be a mixed orchard in a major public park, or a vegetable parterre [ornamental garden bed] in an urban square.

 One way to incorporate more aesthetic foodscapes would be to mandate that new developments use more edible species in their landscapes.

-“NSW used to mandate that new developments have a certain proportion of the landscape planted with Indigenous plant species, so I don’t see why we wouldn’t look into mandating an area of species that can be eaten too,” Dr Zeunert says.
+“NSW used to mandate that new developments have a certain proportion of the landscape planted with Indigenous plant species,” Dr Zeunert says.
+“So I don’t see why we wouldn’t look into mandating an area of species that can be eaten too.”

-With a growing groundswell of community support, there’s no reason why edible urban public landscapes shouldn’t become commonplace.
+With a groundswell of community support, there’s no reason why edible public urban agriculture landscapes shouldn’t become commonplace.

-“It makes a huge difference to have a local community who are hands-on and can champion this approach,” Dr Zeunert says.
+“It makes a huge difference to have a local community that’s hands-on and can champion this approach,” Dr Zeunert says.
 “While you do have to go a few extra yards to make it work, it’s really satisfying to pull off.”